amadeus4dev/developer-guides/docs/resources/market-insight.md

 # Market insights

 With Amadeus Self-Service APIs, you can get insights from millions of bookings and our technology partners.
-In the `Market insights` category, we have 4 APIs available.
+In the `Market insights` category, we have four APIs available.

 | APIs                                                                                                                                                          | Description                                                                             |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------|